abhishekjawali/eks-migrate-to-managed-node-group/readme.md

     -n kube-system \
     --set clusterName=ekscluster-demo \
     --set serviceAccount.create=false \
-    --set serviceAccount.name=aws-load-balancer-controller \
+    --set serviceAccount.name=aws-load-balancer-controller
-    --set image.tag="v2.2.0"
 ```

 ### Deploy sample application
 ```
 kubectl apply -f 2048-application.yaml

-# After deployment is completed, access the application with the URL:
+# After deployment is completed, wait for the Application Load Balancer to be active and access the application with the URL.
+Get the URL that is exported from below command and access this from any web browser:
 export APP_URL=$(kubectl get ingress/ingress-2048 -n game-2048 -o jsonpath='{.status.loadBalancer.ingress[0].hostname}')
 ```